GannettDigital/usatsi_media_screen_wp_plugin/README.md

 4. Activate the USAT SI Media Screen Plugin

-5. Goto Admin -> Settings -> USAT Sports Images.
-Enter the API Key and Secret Key provided to you.
+5. In Admin -> Settings -> USAT Sports Images enter the API Key and Secret Key provided to you.
 If you do not have an API Key or Secret Key please contact us at register@usatodaysportsimages.com.